gsoft-inc/sg-orbit/CONTRIBUTING.md

 The solution to this problem have been to create an higher level abstraction library called [https://github.com/testing-library/user-event](user-event) that will take care of triggering the event AND the side effects.

 For more information on the topic view the issue [https://github.com/testing-library/dom-testing-library/issues/107](#107).

+### Netlify CI setup

+To enable deploy previews on PR, Netlify sg-orbit and sg-storybook sites have been linked to the sg-orbit Github repository.
+Netlify will deploy a preview on every commits for any branches, even for master (which is Netlify production).
+This beging said, since the sites have been configured with "Auto Publish" disabled, even if a deploy is compiled for production IT IS NOT DEPLOY, it's only available for preview and must be deployed manually.